 Their new-species introduction was stoutly cut off when a high-pitch squeal came around from a corner, jolting Kairi's insides.
 The creature swiftly blocked the path between whatever the opposite was and herself, one hand taking her entire upper arm and tugging her against him, obviously ensuring her safety (whatever good that might do; ah, what was she kidding herself?
 Whatever could stand against this dude had to be pretty damn intense).

-The screech was made again as the appearance of whatever it was came into view, and Kairi noticed its shadow cast along the left wall of her view.
-It had a long, slender neck and a larger back body like she would imagine a dinosaur having.
+The screech echoed off the metal walls again as the appearance of whatever-it-was came into view, and Kairi saw its shadow cast along the left wall of her view.
+It had a long, slender neck and a larger black body like she would imagine a dinosaur having.
 The he-man in front of her snarled defensively, his enormous frame overshadowing hers like a lion to a lamb.
 Kairi would've felt safe if she wasn't in the freaky-looking hallway with something very inhuman on the opposite side of said he-man, but she supposed she consider herself lucky.
 She certainly could've had a personal introduction to one rather than the other and had things turn out very differently.

 Not a split second later did the battle erupt, the monster leaping over to her new best friend and the young woman cried out, throwing herself against the ground and covering her head.
 The fight ensued as growls and barks were exchanged, like two mad dogs warring out to the death.
 Then she began hearing disturbing sounds: crunching, breaking noises like bones being snapped and hides being directly ripped off the muscle.
 It sincerely made her want to throw up; but, being the strong-willed woman she was, kept it down.
 Eventually, there was a final and great 'SNAP!' that made Kairi twitch and then there was silence, making her wonder which was the victor, but too frightened to look over her shoulder.